About the Councils

 Polly Quigley, 808-294-0022.

-- The current Academic Plans and Financial Plans for schools can be found in the Report Finder.
+- Academic Plans and Financial Plans for schools can be found in the Report Finder.
+They are also posted to school pages on this website, which you can access with the School Finder tool.

 - To view a school's SCC agendas, minutes and related information, please visit the school's website.